-16. Issuance of Special Permit. ~~Approval of the~~A -special permit ~~application~~ shall be granted only upon determination by the Planning Board that the project which is approved meets ~~the~~the standards in Section IX.c and subject to terms and conditions imposed by the Planning Boardbelow criteria, in addition to any other criteria identified throughout this Subsection, (a) conforms with ~~the design and plan standards~~all requirements, standards, and restrictions specified in this Subsection, and (b) conforms with the Town of Milton Master Plan in its most updated version at the time of filing the application, and will serve a housing need in a manner which is compatible with the neighborhood in which it is located.
+16. Approval of the special permit application shall be granted only upon determination by the Planning Board that the project meets the below criteria, in addition to any other criteria identified throughout this Subsection, (a) conforms with the design and plan standards specified in this Subsection, and (b) conforms with the Town of Milton Master Plan in its most updated version at the time of filing the application.

-17. Reference to Board of Health and Conservation Commission.
-Every application for a special permit for a Great Estate PUD under this Subsection shall be referred to the ~~Conservation~~

-~~Commission and~~ Board of Health. ~~The Conservation Commission and Board of Health which~~ shall act upon the referral in the same manner as upon an application for subdivision approval under the Subdivision Control Law.
-The Conservation Commission shall also receive a copy of the application and shall take action in accordance with its usual procedures.
+17. Every application for a special permit for a Great Estate PUD under this Subsection shall be referred to the Conservation Commission and Board of Health.
+The Conservation Commission and Board of Health shall act upon the referral in the same manner as upon an application for subdivision approval under the Subdivision Control Law.

-18. Application Requirements.
-Every application for a special permit for a Great Estate PUD shall be filed with the Town Clerk and fourteen copies of the application (including the date and time of filing certified by the Town Clerk) shall be filed forthwith with the Planning Board.
-The Planning Board shall forthwith transmit ~~a copy~~ of the application to the Conservation Commission and ~~a copy of the application to the Board of Health~~ ~~and shall specify the date of public hearing~~.
+18. Every application for a special permit for a Great Estate PUD shall be filed with the Town Clerk and fourteen copies of the application (including the date and time of filing certified by the Town Clerk) shall be filed forthwith with the Planning Board.
+The Planning Board shall forthwith transmit a copy of the application to the Conservation Commission and a copy of the application to the Board of Health and shall specify the date of public hearing.
 After due publication of notice, the Planning Board shall hold a public hearing within 65 days of filing of the application or within such further time as may be permitted by G.L. c.40A, Section 9 (or successor statutory provision) or within such further time specified by written agreement between the applicant and the Planning Board filed with the Town Clerk.
-The Board shall issue a special permit or take other dispositive action within the time period provided by law or by agreement with the applicant.
-The Planning Board shall grant a special permit for a Great Estate PUD if it finds that the requirements of Section IX.C have been met and if, in addition, it finds that the requirements of this subsection have been met and that the Great Estate PUD will serve an identifiable housing need in a manner which is compatible with the area of the residence district within which the Great Estate PUD is located.
+The Planning Board shall grant a special permit for a Great

+Estate PUD if it finds that the requirements of Section IX.C have been met and if, in addition, it finds that the requirements of this subsection have been met and that the Great Estate PUD will serve an identifiable housing need in a manner which is compatible with the area of the residence district within which the Great Estate PUD is located.

-19. Amendment of Special Permit.
-After a special permit for a Great Estate PUD has been granted, the development may be altered or amended only upon an application for such alteration or amendment complying with the pertinent requirements of this subsection and after notice and a public hearing and a finding by the Planning Board that the alteration or amendment (a) satisfies Section IX.C and meets the requirements and purpose of this subsection; and (b) is desirable or reasonably necessary.
-In permitting an alteration or amendment, the Planning Board may impose such terms, conditions ~~or and~~ restrictions which it deems to be reasonably necessary or appropriate to accomplish the purpose or satisfy the requirements of this subsection.
+19. After a special permit for a Great Estate PUD has been granted, the development may be altered or amended only upon an application for such alteration or amendment complying with the pertinent requirements of this subsection and after notice and a public hearing and a finding by the Planning Board that the alteration or amendment (a) satisfies Section IX.C and meets the requirements and purpose of this subsection; and (b) is desirable or reasonably necessary.
+In permitting an alteration or amendment, the Planning Board may impose such conditions or restrictions which it deems to be reasonably necessary or appropriate to accomplish the purpose or satisfy the requirements of this subsection.

-20. Expiration for Nonuse.
-In the event no substantial use of a special permit granted under this subsection is made and no substantial construction has ~~commenced occurred~~ within 2 years of the Planning Board's decision (excluding any time involved in judicial review of the decision granting the special permit), the special permit shall expire, except for good cause.
+20. In the event no substantial use of a special permit granted under this subsection is made and no substantial construction has commenced within 2 years of the Planning Board's decision (excluding any time involved in judicial review of the decision), the special permit shall expire, except for good cause.
 The Planning Board may set reasonable time limits for completion of parts or of the whole of the development and may determine the order of construction.